A Primer

 My childhood home was a chapter of the Democratic National Committee.
 Every four years, we would gather in front of the television for four straight days of indoctrination by the mother ship during the Democratic National Convention.
-Every election cycle was dominated by who needed votes or the terrible things that would happen if this Democrat or another lost.
+Every election cycle was dominated by who needed votes or the consequences that would follow if this Democrat or that one lost.
+It was more important than the Olympics in our house.

 People who believe that adults can easily brainwash children have never raised teenagers.
-I started running with a bad crowd – Young Republicans – getting myself into debates about the free market, U.S. foreign policy, even admiring tax cuts.
+I started running with a bad crowd, Young Republicans, getting myself into debates about the free market, U.S. foreign policy, and even admiring tax cuts.
 I was a fan of President Ronald Reagan, but I couldn’t talk about that at home.

-My first opportunity to vote came in 1988 as a registered Democrat.
+My first opportunity to vote was in 1988, when I registered as a Democrat.
 For reasons I’ll never understand, I cast my first vote for former Missouri Congressman Dick Gephardt in the primary.
 By the 1988 general election, I voted for Libertarian candidate Ron Paul.
-It was not the last time I voted for Ron Paul or the Libertarian Party presidential nominee.
+It wasn't the last time I voted for Ron Paul or the Libertarian Party's presidential nominee.

 “Oh, I’m a Democrat, so I’m probably not on the list.”